Relive the 90s Fashion Decade With These 85 Iconic Trends

 Cardigans in 90s fashion - 1990s cardigan, nineties cardigans, 90 fashion decade

-Cardigans everywhere – from TV shows like Jawbreaker, Fresh Prince, & Friends, to Cameron Diaz’s iconic 90s fashion moment on ‘There’s Something About Mary.’
+Cardigans everywhere – from TV shows like Jawbreaker, Fresh Prince, & Friends to Cameron Diaz’s iconic 90s moment on ‘There’s Something About Mary.’

 From TV shows like Jawbreaker, Fresh Prince, and Friends to Cameron Diaz’s looks in ‘There’s Something About Mary,’ cardigans were everywhere in the 90s.

-There was nothing more stylish than a cardigan thrown over your shoulders or on top of your spaghetti strap dress.
+Nothing was more stylish than a cardigan thrown over your shoulders or on your spaghetti strap dress.

 Ripped Jeans 90s fashion ideas and trends - 1990s ripped jeans, nineties ripped jeans, 90 fashion decade